WSU welcomes National Merit scholars

 - Tuition awards valid for up to 18 credit hours per semester.

-- Recipients of a National Merit Corporate Sponsored award will receive the amount provided by that award.
+- Recipients of a National Merit Corporate Sponsored award will have the amount of their scholarship reduced by the amount of the corporate award, so that it will not exceed the amount of tuition.

 - This scholarship could be the first of many scholarships that you benefit from.
 However, the National Merit Scholarship cannot be combined with a Regents Scholar award, the University Achievement Award, or the Cougar Academic Award at WSU.